-The trail system will be monitored carefully to record the impacts of current and emerging human recreational activities.
 Additions to the trail system will only be sanctioned if they are deemed necessary and are appropriately planned.

-2009-2011 Ensure that the KNPS Trails Committee continues to oversee and carry out trail planning, building, maintenance and monitoring in accordance with the Recreation Trails Master Plan standards for Natural Surface Trails and Low-Impact Nature Trails.
+2013-2015 In collaboration with the Kimberley Trails Society, the Kootenay Freewheelers and other user groups, ensure that the KNPS Trails Committee continues to oversee and carry out trail planning, building, maintenance and monitoring in accordance with the Recreation Trails Master Plan standards for Natural Surface Trails and Low-Impact Nature Trails and/or the International Mountain Bike Association trail standards.
 (See Appendix G) Develop an annual prioritized list of trail improvements with consideration of issues raised by the Fire Department, Search and Rescue, Ministry of Forests fire suppression officials and recreational users.
-Develop a set of criteria that will assist with planning of new trails (see Appendix G).
-Develop and promote a public "Observe, Record, Report" system for trail conditions (see Appendix G).
+Update as needed and utilize criteria that will assist with planning of new trails (see Appendix G).
+Continue to promote promote a public "Observe, Record, Report" system for trail conditions (see Appendix G).
 Install garbage containers at any new trail entrances.
 Assess the existing trail network in light of both conservation and recreation goals and determine whether changes are necessary.
 Revise and publish the Trail Guide as necessary.
+2016-2018 Continue the above actions.